jguegant/tech.blog/content/C++/trip-report-cppcon-2018.md

 I made two discoveries during that one hour debugging session:

 - LD, the GNU linker (and very likely clang's one too) uses a [scripting language](https://sourceware.org/binutils/docs/ld/Scripts.html) to define the rules for each section of your binary.
-I wish to neverhave to dabble in this language for work purpose.
+I wish to never have to dabble in this language for work purpose.
 - [ld.so](http://man7.org/linux/man-pages/man8/ld.so.8.html), the GNU dynamic linker reacts on an environment variable called **LD_DEBUG**.
 By setting this variable to =all (or something more precise), the dynamic linker will output all operations and some extra info when loading a dynamic library.
 It is very convenient if you want to know which libraries get loaded by your process, which symbols it will use, etc...
 Here is what the output would look like if your process is somehow fetching [getenv](http://man7.org/linux/man-pages/man3/getenv.3.html):
 ```text
      15257:	binding file wc [0] to /lib/x86_64-linux-gnu/libc.so.6 [0]: normal symbol `getenv' [GLIBC_2.2.5]